-The ingredients are stir-fried very quickly over the high heat as they are thinly sliced.
+The ingredients are stir-fried very quickly over high heat as they are thinly sliced.
 Once done, the finished dish is scooped into a bowl and handed to you.
-This is the place that’s great for parties and team building.
+This is a place that’s great for parties and team building.

 What you’ll need to make Mongolian barbecue at home?